ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/operation-get.md

 * `global options`: [Global parameters](commands/global-options.md).
 * `options`: [Parameters of the subcommand](#options).
-* `id`: The ID of the long running operation.
+* `id`: The ID of the long-running operation.
 The ID contains characters that can be interpreted by your command shell.
 If necessary, use shielding, for example, `'<id>'` for bash.

-View a description of the command to obtain the status of a long running operation:
+View a description of the command to obtain the status of a long-running operation:

 ```bash
 {{ ydb-cli }} operation get --help